SHSongs/tsp-solver/README.md

 ## Reward
 We did not use the reward function in the paper.
-We used the sum of rewards from the gym. but gym doesn't go back to the starting city.
+We used the sum of rewards from the emulator. but the emulator doesn't go back to the starting city.
 After the game, the distance from the last city and the starting city is added to the total reward.

 ## Usage